sebastianmentor/Kodskelett/readme.md

 This repo is intendend to work as a base template for an assignment in a webdevelopment course!

 ## Setup
+Setup a empty folder and either navigate to that folder and skip path or paste the path to that folder in <path>
 ```bash
 git clone https://github.com/sebastianmentor/Kodskelett.git <path>
 ```